class BatchScheduler:

 The batch scheduler crucially assumes that in each batch the same

-problems are given in the same order when calling is_in_batch
+problems are given in the same order when calling is_in_batch.

 Pseudo code example: